colwem/LPMCCasino/specifications.md

 - A status output that tells the user if they were unsuccessful
 - A button marked "Login" that allows you to login.
 This button can be pressed by hitting enter as well.
 - A button marked "Create New Account" that takes you to the create new account screen.
-- A button marked "Forgot your username or password?"
+- A button marked "Forgot Your Username or Password?"
 - A title\header that reads "Learn Programming Casino" in some sans serif font
 - A button marked "Quit" used to close the applet
     - This button need a confirmation dialog to make sure the user wants to leave